CommRogue/ContextualLogging/README.md

 # Reactor Contextual Logging

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Overview

-Reactor Contextual Logging is a Java library designed to assist with logging Reactor Contexts.
+Reactor Contextual Logging is a small Java library designed to assist with logging Reactor Contexts.
 This library enhances logging capabilities within Reactor by appending the current Context as key-value pairs to log messages.
 It also includes an optional feature for automatic context propagation to the MDC (Mapped Diagnostic Context) on every operator call.

 ## Usage